K3res/PassGenGo/README.md

   -n NUMBER_PASSWORDS, --number-passwords NUMBER_PASSWORDS        Specify the number of passwords to generate.
 Default is 1.
   -c, --clipboard                                                 Copy the generated password to the clipboard -en, --encrypt                                                  Encrypt a password or passwords with AES-256 and the same key
+  -enxp PASSWORD, --encrypt-ext-pass PASSWORD                     Encrypt a password with AES-256.
+Only works with one password at a time
-  -de KEY PASSWORD, --decrypt KEY PASSWORD                        Decrypt a password given the key and the encrypted password.
+  -de ENCRYPT-PASSWORD, Key, --decrypt ENCRYPT-PASSWORD, Key      Decrypt a password given the key and the encrypted password.
   -o OUTPUT-PATH, --output OUTPUT-PATH                            Save the generated password to a file

 Options for Exclusion: